DataAnalyticsinStudentHands/DASH-Documentation/Code Development/Java Backend/Logging.md

 # Logging Notes

 This [page](http://gordondickens.com/wordpress/2013/03/27/sawing-through-the-java-loggers/) describes the frameworks we use for logging(SLF4j and Logback).
-Here is qucik summary:
+Another tutorial can be found [here](http://www.codingpedia.org/ama/how-to-log-in-spring-with-slf4j-and-logback/).
+A quick summary:

 * Don't use `System.out.`!